 As the trail opens up, you will have some views of the Watzmann mountain out in the distance and will soon see a small mountain hut come into view – the Priesbergalm.
 This is a great spot to sit down and have lunch/drinks at if you are looking for a bit of a meal.

 From the Priesbergalm you will have a nice wide gravel/dirt path for the remainder of the way to the Jennerbahn station.
 The next 1+ hour of trail will take you down and alongside the greener parts of the mountain with continuous beautiful views of the surrounding landscape.
 As you get closer to the end of the trail, the town of Berchtesgaden will also come into view in the valley down below.

 Soon enough the trail will come to an end, and the Jennerbahn Middle Station will be out in front out you.
 From here you can decide to eat/relax at the restaurant or just hop on the cable car back down the mountain.

 Berchtesgaden is a fantastic small village located down in the valley.
 From town you will be able to see the massive Watzmann mountain out in the distance and be right alongside the river that winds it way past town.

 The main downtown of Berchtesgaden is perched on a hill, meaning if not staying directly in town, you will need to walk a bit uphill to reach many of the restaurants and bars.
 Below are some great options to choose from located within a 15 minute or so walk from the main downtown area.

 I hope you now have a better understanding about one of the top Berchtesgaden hiking trails in the area and what it is all about.
 If you do have any questions about the Schneibstein / Kleine Reibn trail, feel free to add them in below.

-Also, don’t forget to check out some of the other top outdoor activities in the Bavarian town of Garmisch Partenkirchen.
+Also, don’t forget to check out some of the other top activities in Regensberg or the Bavarian town of Garmisch Partenkirchen.
 These include: